fleetbase/ember-ui/docs/components/toggle.md

-# Toggle Switch Component
+# ToggleSwitch Component

-This is a reusable Toggle Switch component built with Ember.js.
+This is a reusable ToggleSwitch component built with Ember.js.

 It provides a customizable UI element that allows users to toggle a switch on and off with a single click.

 ## Usage

-To use the Toggle Switch component, you can simply import it into your Ember component and include it in your template as follows:
+To use the ToggleSwitch component, you can simply import it into your Ember component and include it in your template as follows:

 ```hbs